department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 deceased: This is the preferred term on VA.gov over "decedent," which is chiefly a legal term.

+decision review form: A Veteran fills out a decision review "form," not an "application."

 demolish: Use "knock down" or, when used as a noun in the context of a job of building demolition, "demolition (knocking down old buildings)."

 dentistry: Use "dental care" instead.